SatelliteShorelines/CoastSeg/docs/How-to-Use_Merge_Sessions.md

 ## Needed Variables

-- `-i` locations of the ROI sessions to be merged
+`-i` locations of the ROI sessions to be merged
 - ex: -i "C:\CoastSeg\sessions\session_2022\ID_ewr1_datetime12-20-23__03_25_23" "C:\CoastSeg\sessions\session_2022\ID_ewr3_datetime12-20-23__03_25_23"

-- `-c` coordinate reference system (CRS) for the merged session
+`-c` coordinate reference system (CRS) for the merged session
-ex: -c "EPSG:32610"
+- ex: -c "EPSG:32610"

-- `-n` name for the merged session folder that will be created at save_location
+`-n` name for the merged session folder that will be created at save_location (default location in scripts folder)
-ex: -n "merged_session_2022"
+- ex: -n "merged_session_2022"

 ## Example